 As teachers, we know that we accomplish more in the classroom when the basic needs of our students are fulfilled.
 When students have slept, eaten, and arrived with a baseline of contentment, they are much more likely to engage with the day’s lessons.
 Feeling safe and accepted can further accelerate engagement-especially for trans or nonbinary youth.

 According to the 2021 annual survey by the Trevor Project, more than 2 in 3 transgender and nonbinary youth experienced symptoms of major depressive disorder, which is a far greater rate than their cisgender peers.
 Research from that same organization, “the world’s largest suicide prevention and crisis intervention organization for LGBTQ young people,” has found that LGBTQ youth who reported having at least one affirming space, including (and perhaps especially schools) had 35% reduced odds of reporting a suicide attempt over the past 12 months.

-If you know a colleague who is stuck on how “they” cannot possibly be singular, tell them to study up!
-"They" has been used as singular since the 1300s.
+You may have a colleague who is stuck on how “they” cannot possibly be singular; tell them to study up!
+The “they” pronoun has been used as singular since the 1300s.
 Emily Dickinson used it in her letters, and Language Arts teachers worldwide have welcomed this shift.
 Further, even if it is grammatically uncomfortable, ask a colleague if they will try it to reduce the hostility that underlies an increased suicide rate for trans youth.
 The stakes are high.
 The importance of grammar policing pales in comparison to creating a life-affirming, safe space.

-Want to do a deeper dive into how to show up for trans and nonbinary youth?
+Want to dive deeper into how to show up for trans and nonbinary youth?
 The Trevor Project has an easy-to-download resource, explains terms related to gender identity and expression, and gives us the tools we need to overtly support ALL of the youth in our schools and communities.